I Got A Hot-Pink Buzzcut & This Is What I Look Like Now

 Advertisement

 Garcia's final result was a vivid hot-pink buzzcut, a far cry from her naturally dark hair.
-Green recommends a monthly color refresher in the salon to maintain her look, but notes that it isn't impossible to upkeep a similar color at home.
-"She can maintain her color by going to the beauty supply store and getting a demi-permanent or semi-permanent dye that is close to her new color," Greene explains.
+Green recommends a monthly colour refresher in the salon to maintain her look, but notes that it isn't impossible to upkeep a similar colour at home.
+"She can maintain her colour by going to the beauty supply store and getting a demi-permanent or semi-permanent dye that is close to her new color," Greene explains.
 While browns and blondes are having a moment for fall, we admit: Garcia's intense pink makes a strong case for going bright year-round.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.